PaymentsDojo/BePaySmart.org/README.md

 # We is good tema
 #YOLO
 #YOLO2
-#OOF HL3 not confirmed yet?
+#OOF HL3 not confirmed yet